#pathtozerocarbon, #sustainability

 Green-e Energy

-Since buildings are carbon intensive to construct and operate, any carbon neutral project requires some negative carbon numbers to balance emissions to zero.
-We don’t have a great term yet that includes all these negative numbers, but the list generally includes using carbon-sequestering building products, generating extra renewable energy, on-site landscape, and carbon offsets.
+Since buildings are carbon intensive to construct and operate, any carbon neutral project requires some negative carbon numbers to balance carbon pollution to zero.
+We don’t have a great term yet that includes all these carbon-negative activities, but the list generally includes using carbon-sequestering building products, generating extra renewable energy to displace dirtier grid generation, on-site landscape, and carbon offsets.

 Carbon offsets are by far the most popular carbon-negative strategy, from vacation airplane travel to corporate carbon neutrality goals.
-At their best, they substitute a lower-cost carbon emissions reduction for a higher-cost, equivalent emissions reduction, reducing the cost of climate action.
-At their worst, they are used to disguise inaction, providing inexpensive and green-sounding carbon claims for companies that are choosing not to invest in their own emissions reductions.
+At their best, the purchaser pays for a lower-cost carbon pollution reduction compared to reducing their own pollution; this is economically efficient and reduces the total cost of climate action.
+At their worst, they are used to disguise inaction, providing inexpensive and green-sounding carbon claims that do not actually remove carbon from the atmosphere for companies that are choosing not to invest in their own pollution reductions.
+And many companies have now agreed to limit or avoid using them to reach net zero, while the Science Based Targets Initiative generally does not allow them to substitute for a company’s own carbon pollution.
+Some journalism suggests that some offsets are ‘junk’, and some research institutions have dropped them as well.
 How do we discover the difference?
+Carbon in-setting, where a company reduces its own pollution and supply chain pollution, is always preferable and defensible.

-This article is not just about carbon offsets – it includes frameworks and questions for all carbon-negative activities since proving that an activity verifiably reduces carbon emissions from business-as-usual is much more challenging than it seems.
+This article includes frameworks and questions for common carbon-negative activities since proving that an activity verifiably reduces carbon pollution from business-as-usual is much more challenging than it seems.

 What Are We Looking For?

-In the design and construction industry, we have two main options that provide negative carbon numbers that can compensate for emissions to reach a goal of carbon neutrality.
-Beyond these two, sequestration from on-site landscape and generating extra on-site renewable energy to displace electricity grid carbon are useful, carbon-negative strategies.
+In the design and construction industry, we have three main options that provide negative carbon numbers that can compensate for pollution to reach a goal of carbon neutrality.

 1. Use construction products that include carbon sequestration.
-Though few current products currently show negative Global Warming Potential (GWP, this refers to carbon emissions) in an Environmental Product Data (EPD), many are being researched and reformulated toward this end.
+Though few current products currently show negative Global Warming Potential (GWP, this refers to carbon pollution) in an Environmental Product Data (EPD), many are being researched and formulated toward this end.
+Some calculations for this are suggested by C.Scale.
+The amount of time the product is in use, as well as the end of life conditions, are important assumptions in this method.

-2. Carbon offsets purchase as a last resort.
-Carbon offsets can be bought for $1.50 per metric ton of CO2e (tCO2e) up to $150 per tCO2e and higher.
+Purchasing voluntary carbon offsets is a questionable last resort.
+Carbon offsets can be bought for $1.50 per metric ton of CO2e (tCO2e) to $150 per tCO2e and higher.
 To be blunt, many offset programs fail to meet many basic criteria that align with carbon neutrality goals, which is why some are so inexpensive.
 The Carbon Offset Guide website is a good resource for terms and concepts; the table at the end has useful questions as well.
+Another resource is the Integrity Council for Voluntary Carbon Offsets.

 LMN_ChecklistforCarbonOffset2